-Why You Should Camp Here: Amazing fishing, spacious campsites, abundant wildlife.
+Why You Should Camp Here: Campground offers amazing fishing, spacious campsites, and abundant wildlife.

-Utica Reservoir is a small picturesque reservoir in Calaveras county and connects to its sister lake Union Reservoir - which is not to be confused with Union Valley Reservoir listed above!
-Although we personally haven't camped here before - my husband has spent many years coming to this lake when his family owned a cabin in Bear Valley.
-Utica Reservoir was one of the first places we visited when we first started dating and this place holds a special place in our hearts.
+Utica Reservoir is a small, gorgeous reservoir in Calaveras County that links to its sister lake, Union Reservoir (not to be confused with Union Valley Reservoir, which is described above!).
+Despite the fact that we have never camped here, my husband spent many years visiting this lake when his family owned a cabin in Bear Valley.
+The Utica Reservoir was one of the first locations we went on our first date, and it holds a special place in our hearts.

-We hope to come back soon and partake in some dispersed camping or reserving a site at Utica Reservoir Sandy Flat Campground or Rocky Point Campground.
-Don't forget to visit Calaveras Big Trees State Park on your way up!
+We plan on returning soon to do some dispersed camping or book a site at Utica Reservoir Sandy Flat Campground or Rocky Point Campground.
+On your way up, don't forget to stop by Calaveras Big Trees State Park!